krigjo25/webapp-Home-vupy/README.md

 **test_connection**
 During the connection test with the reposory i found out that i could expect a change in some of the fields in the api, as a consequence of using Github, The only thing i expect in the test_connection, is to get a response from the API which is not an error at this moment. so as long as the API responds with some similar, it passes.
+Test is also used to write cleaner code

 **moc_requests**
 By mocking the url i expect to find my repositories avialable